Amazon Packaging Standards Can Build Your Revenue Stream

-- Frustration-Free Packaging (FFP) Certification
+- Frustration-Free Packaging (FFP) certification

-- Ships in Own Container (SIOC) Certification
+- Ships in Own Container (SIOC) certification

-- Prep-Free Packaging (PFP) Certification
+- Prep-Free Packaging (PFP) certification

-Two new standards govern the Certification process:
+Two new standards govern the certification process:

 Motivation for Vendors and Testing Labs

-ISTA 6-Amazon-SIOC defines a general simulation test for ‘Ships in Own Container’ (SIOC) packaged products shipped through Amazon’s distribution system to final customer destinations.
-It includes nine sequences of drop shock testing and one sequence of random vibration testing, with three test profiles; use of the test profiles varies based on product type.
+- ISTA 6-Amazon-SIOC: defines a general simulation test for Ships in Own Container (SIOC) packaged products that are shipped through Amazon’s distribution system to final customer destinations.
+The standard includes nine sequences of drop shock testing and one sequence of random vibration testing with three test profiles.
+The use of the test profiles varies based on the product type.